When you plan to purchase a new laptop, one of the most important components is the processor.

 If you use graphic design software or 3D modeling software, it’s preferable to use a laptop that’s equipped with a quad-core processor.
 Some of this software is complex and will require faster speeds.

 If you’re a gamer, you should also consider a quad-core processor so that your games run smoothly without glitches.
 A high-speed processor combined with enough RAM will ensure that your gaming experience is better.

 When to Choose Dual-Core

 If you use your laptop for everyday tasks such as web browsing, checking your email, or listening to music, then a dual-core processor is adequate.

 Many simple tasks don’t need the speed or power provided by a quad-core chip.

 Dual-core processors are also going to make your laptop more portable, and your battery will last longer.

 If you’re on a tight budget you should consider a laptop with a dual-core processor.
 You’ll save a significant amount of money by not paying for the extra 2 cores which you may not even need.

 Now you have some information about both types of processors, you should be better informed to make the correct decision for you and your needs.

 Before you choose between quad-core and dual-core, you'll need to calculate your budget and think about what you need your laptop to do.
-If it’s speed you’re after, a quad-core processor is likely to be your best choice.For normal daily tasks, save money and opt for a dual-core processor, which will be sufficient for your needs.
+If it’s the speed you’re after, a quad-core processor is likely to be your best choice.For normal daily tasks, save money and opt for a dual-core processor, which will be sufficient for your needs.
 When you’ve done your research, you should be ready to buy a laptop with a processor that’s right for you.